oddmario/tunnel-manager/README.md

   * `dynamic_ip_update_attempt_interval`: When a "update_ip" HTTP request fails, this is the pause/sleep before attempting to initiate another one.

 - `tunnels`: An array of the tunnel(s) that you would like to have.
+  * `driver`: The driver to use for the tunnel.
+Possible options are: gre, wireguard

   * `tunnel_host_main_public_ip`: The main/primary public IP address of the tunnel host.

   * `tunnel_host_public_ip`: The public IP address of the tunnel host that you would like to use instead of the backend server IP address.
 If your tunnel host has only one public IP address, make **tunnel_host_main_public_ip** and **tunnel_host_public_ip** equal.
 When they are equal, you will use your single public IP address of the tunnel host for the tunneling.